RhysDeLoach/uga-info6000-informatics-3/README.md

 ## Notes
 Datasets or trained models too large for GitHub are **omitted**.
 If you wish to run the code, please contact me directly to request the dataset.

 Repository reflects undergraduate and graduate-level coursework and has not been extensively refactored after submission.
+It is shared for educational and portfolio purposes.

 All work complies with the University of Georgia Academic Honesty Policy.